Conectric/conectric-usb-gateway/README.md

 ```

 Insert the Conectric USB stick into your computer.
 After a short while you should see temperature and humidity readings appear in Elasticsearch from any Conectric temperature sensors that you have nearby.

+We also published an overview of how to set up and use this example as an [article on Medium](https://medium.com/conectric-networks/visualizing-room-climate-data-with-conectrics-iot-sensors-elasticsearch-grafana-3254265bf35a).

 ## Power Management Tips